Skip to main content

 Flora Ecosystems

 The park hosts over 800 plant species, including 35 endemic to La Palma island.
-The vegetation varies dramatically with altitude, featuring Canary Island Pine forests that dominate the upper slopes, showing remarkable adaptation to fire.
-The crater floor harbors unique riparian species along its watercourses, while the rocky walls support specialized cliff-dwelling plants.
+[1] The vegetation varies dramatically with altitude, featuring Canary Island pine forests that dominate the upper slopes, showing remarkable adaptation to fire.
+The crater floor harbours unique riparian species along its watercourses, while the rocky walls support specialized cliff-dwelling plants.
 Notable endemic species include the La Palma violet (Viola palmensis) and various species of rock plants (Aeonium).
 The park's varied microclimates create distinct ecological zones supporting this diverse botanical heritage.

 Geology